Elly0816/Project-Management/client/my-app/README.md

-This project management app includes a server; built with node and express and a client; built with react
+Client side built with react